> Job Listings

 Milledgeville, the 4th capital of Georgia, is one of only two planned capital cities in the United States - the other being Washington, DC.

-ADDITIONAL STEP: To be considered for this position, please click on this link and provide the information requested:
+ADDITIONAL STEP: To be considered for this position, please also click on the link below and provide the information requested:

 Please email your cover letter and resume in Microsoft Word format to: CSHJobs@dhr.state.ga.us